DavisRansom/Portfolio/README.md

-<Davis Ransom and UCSD Bootcamp Professional Portfolio> Markdown
+< Davis Ransom and UCSD Bootcamp Professional Portfolio >

 This Professional Portfolio was created first to practice HTML, css, and file-structure.
 In addition, I will be able to store and share my projects here, for other developer to check out, or to share with potential employers.